Quickstart

 5. Next steps

-Beyond the examples we’ve shared here, there’s a lot more that you can do with our API and the Isaacus Query Language.
+Beyond the examples we’ve shared here, there’s a lot more that you can do with the Isaacus API.

-Otherwise, if you have any questions, feel free to reach out to us via our contact form.
+If you’re ever unsure about how to use the Isaacus API or if you have any other questions, we also encourage you to reach out to us.
 We’re always happy to help.